Do you know the 5 common outsourcing questions business owners ask?

 - Communicate with them on a daily basis with updates

-You will understand whether or not they have left the building, or are doing the job you hired them to do, by completing these tasks with them for the first few weeks until trust builds between you and a worker.
+You will understand whether or not they have left the building, or are doing the work you hired them to do, by completing these tasks with them for the first few weeks until trust builds between you and a worker.
 Once you realize they are going to do the work required you can rest easy.

 #4.
 How do I pay the worker when they are half way across the world?